videothrone/crux-axul-vue/README.md

 - Releases and Releases detail templates pull data from JSON in general
 - Releases page can be filtered by ascending / descending releases
 - Mobile puts the nav into an classic overlay /w hamburger
+- An ExpandableText component makes it possible to control if and how longer texts can be expanded / collapsed

 ## To-Do

 - Still some refactoring of views and CSS needed
-- Design could be nicer
+- Design could be nicer, though the mindset here is also progressive enhancement and not "from scratch"
 - Add "filter by artist" on Release view

 ## Deployment Status